Home/Insights/Architecture

 Every task entering an agent system must immediately persist to a durable state store.
 This persistence layer, typically implemented using BigQuery within Google Cloud architectures, serves as the single source of truth for task status across all agents.
 Rather than passing task data directly between agents, the architecture passes references to persisted state, enabling any agent to recover and resume work after failures.

 The state model includes versioning mechanisms that track every modification throughout the task lifecycle.
-When a document review agent identifies contract anomalies, it doesn't just flag the issues—it creates a versioned state entry that captures the findings, timestamp, agent identifier, and confidence scores.
+When a document review agent identifies contract anomalies, it doesn't just flag the issues.
+Instead, it creates a versioned state entry that captures the findings, timestamp, agent identifier, and confidence scores.
 The remediation agent retrieving this task can access the complete history, understanding not just what needs attention but why and when the issue was identified.

 Ownership and Acknowledgment Protocols